A group of South Derbyshire scouts will be heading off to camp with new tents to keep them dry, thanks to kind-hearted shoppers.

 As well as regular camping trips, the youngsters, including boys and girls from all faiths, enjoy a range of activities, such as climbing, abseiling, archery and rifle shooting.
 They also camp out every January for a ‘chilly challenge’ to get them used to coping with harsh weather.

-Rosliston Co-op store manager Neil Wakelin said: “Each year we invite customers at our various branches to donate their dividends to a local organisation which they nominate.
-This time our shoppers chose to support the Seales and Linton Scouts.
+Rosliston Co-op store manager Neil Wakelin said: “Each year we invite customers at our various branches to donate their dividends to a local organisation.
 It’s nice to know that this money will be put to such good use.”

 Cub scout leader Val Shaw, a retired teacher, is one of eight adult volunteers involved in the group which meets twice a week at the scout hut in Strawberry Lane, Rosliston.
 She urged others to volunteer their help.